wintercounter/ccss/web/docs/more-about-ccss/biref-history.md

 The letters are a shorthand and once you get more familiar and comfortable with them, you can get even more efficient than writing regular CSS.

-> You don't necessarily need to write CSS such a way.
-It's also a plan to provide
-> tools that helps you use CSS in your existing codebase for
-> production builds only for example.